 The grandiose colonial houses in leafy Kadoorie Avenue are the stuff of legend, but there are good value low-rise apartments here too, and an eclectic mix of expatriate and local residents.
 The problem is finding property – new listings get snapped up fast.

-- A peaceful neighborhood, with proximity both to international schools and excellent transport links.
+- A peaceful neighbourhood, with proximity both to international schools and excellent transport links

 - Cinemas, supermarkets, shops and amenities are close by in luxury shopping malls including Festival Walk, Elements and Olympic Station

 Hong Kong’s fastest developing district, spearheaded by skyscraper International Commerce Center (ICC) has been designed to mirror the high-end shopping and residential complexes across the water, on Hong Kong Island.